digital-fabric/papercraft/README.md

 - Setting the page title.
 - Adding a flash message to a page.
-- Using components that dynamically add static dependencies (JS and CSS) to the page.
+- Using templates that dynamically add static dependencies (JS and CSS) to the page.

 The last use case is particularly interesting.
-Imagine a `DependencyMananger` class that can collect JS and CSS dependencies from the different components integrated into the page, and adds them to the page's `<head>` element:
+Imagine a `DependencyMananger` class that can collect JS and CSS dependencies from the different templates integrated into the page, and adds them to the page's `<head>` element:

 ```ruby